Harmful health effects of dental composite resins. A systematic review

 The two identified studies included more than 1000 children and had a follow-up time of five and seven years.
 The studies showed no difference in health outcomes between children who got composite fillings and amalgam fillings.
 A significant proportion of children randomly assigned to amalgam fillings also got composite fillings in their front teeth.
 We consider that the validity of the result to Norwegian conditions is somewhat limited because the children had significantly more fillings than what is common among Norwegian children in the same age group.

-It does not seem to matter if children get amalgam or composite fillings, regarding the dental filling material’s influence on most surrogate endpoints related to health.
-We lack trials that compare different composite dental fillings and report other health outcomes than sensitivity in the teeth with long time follow up.
+It does not seem to matter if children get amalgam or composite fillings, regarding the dental filling material’s influence on most surrogate end-points related to health.
+We lack trials that compare different composite dental fillings and report other health outcomes than sensitivity in the teeth with long-term follow up.